tmyVvit/LeetCode/README.md

 12. Reverse Words In A String III
  > Split the original string by " " and the reverse each word.

+13. Circular Array Loop
+ > As a circular array loop, it cannot contain both negative and positive numbers within the numbers in the loop.
+And if
+ > the number has been used in previous non-loop it will not be in the loop if there exist a loop in the array.
+I traverse
+ > the initial array from start to end.
+And for each `i`, I will try to find a loop.I create a int array to record the
+ > index that has been used before, and create a list to record the index of the loop.
+Using `getNextIndex()` to get
+ > `nextIndex`.
+There exists a loop only if the list contains the `nextIndex` and it is not the last one in the list.
+And
+ > if `nums[nextIndex}` and `nums[currentIndex]` are not both negative or positive, or the `nextIndex` is the last one of
+ > the list, it is invalid, just clear the list and break.